Tashaun33/Enigma-Excursions/README.md

-1. Price Sensitivity Hypothesis o	H₀: There is no difference in average ticket price across regions. o	H₁: Average ticket price differs significantly across regions.
+1. Price Sensitivity Hypothesis o	H₀: There is no difference in average ticket price across regions. o	H₁: Average ticket price differs significantly across regions. in progress

-2. Age and Trip Type Hypothesis o	H₀: Age has no effect on trip type preference (one-way vs. return). o	H₁: Age influences trip type preference.
+2. Age and Ticket price Hypothesis o	H₀: Age has no effect on ticket price. o	H₁: Age influences ticket price. in progress

-3. Gender and Spending Hypothesis o	H₀: Average ticket price does not differ by gender. o	H₁: Average ticket price differs significantly by gender.
+3. Gender and Spending Hypothesis o	H₀: Average ticket price does not differ by gender. o	H₁: Average ticket price differs significantly by gender. in progress

-4. Travel Time and Ticket Price Relationship o	H₀: There is no relationship between travel time and ticket price. o	H₁: Ticket price increases with travel time.
+4. Travel Time and Ticket Price Relationship o	H₀: There is no relationship between travel time and ticket price. o	H₁: Ticket price increases with travel time. in progress

-5. Triptype and Return Trip Hypothesis o	H₀: Triptype is independent of return trip selection. o	H₁: Triptype and return trip selection are dependent (e.g., leisure travelers more likely to book returns).
-6. Regional Demographics Hypothesis o	H₀: The age distribution of travelers is the same across all regions. o	H₁: The age distribution of travelers varies by region.
+---

+I will use python as the programme written code,

+I will use python libaries like, pandas, numpy and matplotlib to add depth and visualation in to Insights and findings of my project work.

+I will use Gen A.I. in the design phase of my project and refer back to it during my projects development.

+I have encounter errors, and mistakes along the way, thus far and have found reasonable solutions to issues rather than giving up an original idea.
+---

 ---
 # **Data management section**